 Diphtheria is an acute bacterial disease, which involves the throat, the tonsils, the nose and trachea.

-Skin wounds can also get infected with this bacterium and sometimes the vagina and the conjunctiva of the eyes.
+The diphtheria bacteria eve3n infects skin wounds and sometimes the vagina and the conjunctiva of the eyes.
 There is an incubation time of 1 to 4 days, after which there is a prodromal period of 12 to 24 hours.

 Diphtheria starts with a sore throat, which initially may be mild.
-The patient complains of pain with swallowing, is nauseous and has a low grade fever.
-The heart rate is increased and chills and headaches set in.
+The patient complains of pain with swallowing, is nauseous and has a low-grade fever.
+There is an increase of the heart rate and chills and headaches set in.
 There is a typical gray membrane that develops as a result of the infection of the tonsils or the soft palate.
 It is fibrinous and adheres firmly to the underlying tissues.
 It tends to be asymmetrical (worse on one side), which is typical for diphtheria.
-The damage to the person affected with diphtheria comes from the toxin that is produced by the bacteria, Corynebacterium diphtheriae.
+The damage to the person affected with diphtheria comes from the toxin that the bacteria produce.
+The name of the bacterium is Corynebacterium diphtheriae.

 1. The Merck Manual, 7th edition, by M. H. Beers et al., Whitehouse Station, N.J., 1999.
 Chapter 161.